ALAP Sampling Protocol

 • Boat

-• Anchor (if possible)
+• Anchor (strongly recommended)

 • Life Jackets